m-schm/topaz/README.md

 doNothing Int 3 ;; => 3
 ```

-Writing out the type like this every time is tedious, though, so instead an
+Writing out the type at every call is tedious, though, so instead an "implicit
-"implicit argument" is used:
+argument" is used:

 ```
 let doNothing {a: Type} (x: a): a = x